rheiland/xml2jupyter/paper/paper.md

 <!-- Suggestions for additional visualization functionality are also welcome. -->

 Also, we currently provide just 2-D visualizations of (spatial) data.
-In the near future, we plan to provide 3-D visualizations of 3-D models and we welcome suggestions from the community.
+In the near future, we will provide visualizations of 3-D models and welcome suggestions from the community.

 # Acknowledgements